 Deploying the Events Service

-The events service (cycles-server-events) delivers webhook events asynchronously — use it to get real-time alerts in Slack, PagerDuty, or your own systems when budgets run out, thresholds are crossed, or reservations are denied.
+The events service (cycles-server-events) has two async jobs: webhook delivery and CyclesEvidence signing.
+Use webhook delivery to get real-time alerts in Slack, PagerDuty, or your own systems when budgets run out, thresholds are crossed, or reservations are denied.
+Use CyclesEvidence signing when runtime responses need verifiable audit receipts.

 Quick start with Docker